mattmc3/antidote/README.md

 ### Oh My Zsh

 If you use [Oh My Zsh][ohmyzsh], you are probably familiar with `$ZSH_CUSTOM`, which is where you can add your own plugins to Oh My Zsh.
-By default, `$ZSH_CUSTOM` resides in ~/.oh-my-zsh/custom, but you can put it anywhere.
+By default, `$ZSH_CUSTOM` resides in `~/.oh-my-zsh/custom`, but you can put it anywhere.
 PZ is a stand alone plugin manager, but it also works really well to augment Oh My Zsh.
-This is really handy since Oh My Zsh does't have a way to manage external plugins itself.
+This is handy since Oh My Zsh doesn't have a way to manage external plugins itself.
 To use PZ to manage external Oh My Zsh plugins, simply set your `$PZ_PLUGIN_HOME` variable to `$ZSH_CUSTOM/plugins`.
 For example, try adding this snippet to your `.zshrc`: